Video Game: Fire Emblem Elibe aka: Fire Emblem Blazing Sword

 Other classes in general count too, especially mounted and flying ones who have sturdy attacks and defenses and unrivaled movement speed.

 The Load: Whoever your main lord is before they get the item that promotes them.
-It's possible for them to hit 20 and can't gain any experience, so you have good reason to not let them fight.
+It's possible for them to hit 20, and then they can't gain any experience, so you have good reason to not let them fight.

 Love at First Punch: Bartre met his future wife Karla when she beat the crap out of him in an arena, gradually falling for her when they meet again much later.